Matriculation & Registration Information

 Matriculated students in good standing enrolled at one CSU campus may enroll at another CSU campus for one term.
 Credit earned at the host campus is reported at the student’s request to the home campus to be included on the student’s transcript at the home campus.

-Matriculated CSU, UC, or community college students may enroll on a “space available” basis for one course per term at another CSU, UC, or community college and request that a transcript of record be sent to the home campus.
+Matriculated CSU, UC or community college students may enroll on a “space available” basis for one course per term at another CSU, UC, or community college and request that a transcript of record be sent to the home campus.

 Undergraduate Academic Course Load

 For financial aid and reporting purposes, the minimum academic course load for full-time undergraduate students is 12 units per semester.
 However, an average of 15 units per semester (30 units per year) is required to graduate in four years.
+Students who receive the Cal Grant from the California Student Aid Commission are recommended to maintain 15 units per semester to maintain their Cal Grant eligibility each year that they are enrolled.

 Undergraduate Status: Full or Part-time